CICE-Consortium/Icepack/doc/source/developer_guide/dg_scripts.rst

 and comparison testing.
 That directory also contains the preset test suites (ie. **base_suite.ts**) and a file that supports post-processing on the model output (**timeseries.csh**).

-There is a subdirectory, **configuration/scripts/tests/CTest**, that supports the CTest scripts.
-These scripts allow test reporting to CDash.

 To add a new test, a file associated with that test will need to be added to the **configuration/scripts/tests** directory similar to **test_smoke.script**